US Banking for Canadian LLC Owners (2026)

 TD Bank

-- Existing TD Canada Trust customers can open a US TD Bank account through the Cross-Border Banking program, which links Canadian and US accounts under a single relationship.
+- Already a TD Canada Trust customer?
+You can open a US TD Bank account through the Cross-Border Banking program, linking both accounts under one relationship.

 - FDIC insured.
-TD Bank is a full US bank, not a fintech partner-bank arrangement.
-Deposits are insured by the FDIC up to the standard $250,000 per depositor per institution.
+This is a real US bank, not a fintech riding on a partner bank's charter.
+Deposits insured by the FDIC up to $250,000.

-- Cross-border transfers between TD Canada Trust and TD Bank US are facilitated through the linked relationship, though transfer fees and FX markups still apply.
+- Cross-border transfers between TD Canada Trust and TD Bank US are simpler through the linked relationship, though transfer fees and FX markups still apply.

-- The FX markup on CAD-USD conversion through TD's internal transfer mechanism is not published transparently.
-Community reports place it in the 1.5-2.5% range above mid-market rates, though this varies by account tier and transfer size.
+- The FX markup on CAD-USD conversion through TD's internal transfer is opaque.
+Community reports put it at 1.5-2.5% above mid-market, which adds up.

-Royal Bank of Canada operated US retail banking through RBC Bank until 2023, when it sold its US operations to Citizens Financial Group.
-This removed the second direct Canada-US banking bridge.
+Royal Bank of Canada used to run US retail banking through RBC Bank.
+In 2023, they sold the whole operation to Citizens Financial Group.

-- RBC still operates internationally through RBC Capital Markets and wealth management, but these are not retail or small-business banking products.
+RBC still operates internationally through Capital Markets and wealth management, but those are not small-business banking products.

-The practical result: TD Bank is now the only traditional bank that provides a direct Canada-US banking bridge for LLC owners.
-Canadian founders who previously relied on RBC for cross-border banking have needed to find alternatives since 2023.
+Bottom line: TD is now the only traditional bank with a direct Canada-US banking bridge for LLC owners.

 Fintech Platforms: Mercury, Wise Business, Relay